folbricht/tpmk/README.md

 - `ssh` Commands to operate on SSH certificates

   - `certificate` Create and sign an SSH certificate
+  - `pub` Convert a PKCS1 key to OpenSSH format

 ## Use-cases / Examples